Chemical Protective Textiles Challenge

 Participation at a Glance

-Review the official Challenge Guidebook to verify your materials meet eligibility criteria and understand submission requirements.
+Review the official Challenge Guidebook to verify your materials and solution meet eligibility criteria and understand submission requirements.

-Step 5: Develop the formal Challenge submission (Guidebook Section 5.2 Required Submission Materials – Challenge)
+Step 3: Develop the Formal Challenge Submission (Guidebook Sections 5.2 – 5.5 Required Submission Materials – Challenge, Formatting Guidelines, and Submission Process)

-Winners are announced according to the published timeline.
+A winning solution will be announced following completion of the testing and evaluation according to the published timeline.
 Awards are merit-based and subject to stated terms and conditions.

 Important Notes